pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 If you are using pretix Hosted, you can activate the automatic transaction report via pretix's integration with GoCardless.
 This service is on the organizer level, meaning that bank data imported via this method is available for all events associated with the organizer.
-Navigate to :navpath:Your organizer → :material-bank: Bank transfer → Automatic import: .
+Navigate to :navpath:Your organizer → :fa3-bank: Bank transfer → Automatic import: .

 ![Page titled Automatic transaction import, containing a lot of information and a button for uploading unmatched transactions for review.](../../assets/screens/payment/automatic-transaction-import.png "Automatic transaction import" )